These wonderfully fragrant keto coconut macaroons are truly easy to make - there's no need to whip the egg whites!

 Recipe FAQs

-It's a cookie.
-Its main ingredient is ground nuts.
+A macaroon is a cookie whose main ingredient is ground nuts.
 Its name comes from the Italian word "maccarone," which means "paste."
-This refers to the original main ingredient of these cookies which is ground almond or almond paste.

-Nowadays there are also recipes made with other nuts and especially coconut.
+Originally, these cookies were made with ground almonds.
+Nowadays, there are also recipes made with other nuts, especially coconut.
 Other ingredients include sugar and flavorings such as vanilla.

 The difference is the main ingredient used.
 Macarons are made with almond flour.
 Macaroons are typically made with shredded coconut.